The Hidden Scale Of Human Modification

 If you've never heard of BPC-157,

-It's it's for recovery.
+It's for recovery.

-So people use it to,
+So people use it to recover faster at the gym,

 For example,

-It's an off-label use,
+It's an off-label use.

 Let's say,

-Rationalized risk as personal experimentation.
+Rationalized risk is personal experimentation,

-The end of one types of data trials,
+The end of one types of.

 Going to the gym,